0maaz-01/Clock/README.md

 ### License

-This project is open-source and available under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open-source and available under the MIT License - https://github.com/0maaz-01/Clock/edit/main/LICENSE